samuel-adekunle/samuel-adekunle.software/content/about.md

 :school: I'm a second year Electronic and Information Engineering student at Imperial College London.

-:scientist_medium_skin_tone: As a software engineer, I enjoy figuring out how things work and solving difficult challenges.
+:scientist: As a software engineer, I enjoy figuring out how things work and solving difficult challenges.

 :globe_with_meridians: My main interests are cloud computing and distributed systems.